vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

 	}</pre>
  <br/>

-	The synchronous version of the <code>saveProfile</code> method should not be used in the main thread to avoid performance issues
+	The synchronous version of the <code>saveProfile</code> method should <b>not be used in the main thread</b> to avoid performance issues

 	<code>Profile savedProfile = pm.saveProfile(password); </code>
 <br/>